helgoboss/helgobox/doc/user-guide.md

     - **&lt;New&gt;:** Opens a window for adding a new OSC devices.
         - **Name:** A descriptive name of the device, e.g. "TouchOSC on my Android phone".
         - **Local port:** Required for control.
 The UDP port on which ReaLearn should listen for OSC control messages.
-          When using the TouchOSC app, this needs to be the same as configured for "Port (outgoing)" on the device.
         - **Device host:** Required for feedback only.
-The IP address or host name of the OSC device to which ReaLearn should send feedback messages.
-When using the TouchOSC app, this needs to be the same as configured for "Local IP Address" on the device.
+The IP address of the OSC device to which ReaLearn should send feedback messages.
+When targeting an OSC software that runs on the same computer as REAPER and ReaLearn, enter the special IP address `127.0.0.1` ("localhost").
         - **Device port:** Required for feedback only.
 The UDP port on which the OSC device listens for OSC feedback messages.
-When using the TouchOSC app, this needs to be the same as configured for "Port (incoming)" on the device.
         - All OSC device configurations will be saved in the REAPER resource directory (REAPER → Actions → Show action list... → Show REAPER resource path in explorer/finder) in the JSON file `Helgoboss/ReaLearn/osc.json`.